 Dairy is the state's top agriculture business, with 440,000-plus jobs and annual gross receipts of $47 billion.
 About 70% of the state's milk is produced on dairies in five counties in the Central Valley, including Tulare, Merced, Stanislaus, Kings and Kern counties.

 Jerseys are ideal for producing milk and cheese in California, which has minimum component standards that exceed national standards (8.75% solids-not-fat and 3.5% fat for whole fluid milk versus national minimums of 8.25% solids-not-fat and 3.25% fat) and uses 47% of its milk in the creation of cheese.

 California is home to the largest single-site cheese plant in the world, Hilmar Cheese, headquartered in Merced County.
 The company was established by a group of Jersey breeders in 1984 and expanded its cheese-making capacity by building a new plant in Dalhart, Texas.
 Combined, the two plants produce 1.9 million pounds of cheese every day using milk from many of the Registered Jersey dairies in the region.

 California leads the nation in number of animals registered with the American Jersey Cattle Association (AJCA), with 49,627 registrations in 2019.

-The state dominates the rankings of the breed's high-producing herds.
-Five herds rank among the top 10 herds in the country for milk or protein production:
+Two herds rank among the top 10 herds in the country for mature equivalent (ME) milk or protein production.

-Three California cows - more than in any other state - earned laurels in the 2018 Leading Living Lifetime Production Contest.
+Four California cows - more than in any other state - earned laurels in the 2019 Leading Living Lifetime Production Contest.
 All are owned by Yosemite Jersey Dairy of Hilmar.
-Included in the group are Yosemite Keeper Moon E16351, Yosemite Klassic Quest D13491, and Yosemite Brendon Fanclub E15364.
+Included in the group are Yosemite Keeper Moon E16351, Yosemite Brendon Fanclub E15364, Yosemite Max Dunkirk E16091 and Yosemite Greatness Blair J5029.